errant/meritous/docs/concepts.rst

     Represents the expected data structure of a Model
 * Property
     The main data values of the Model referenced in a Schema
-* Store
+* Serializers
-    Stores are used to transform models for storage or transport
+    Serializers are used to transform models into different formats for storage

 Models